-As a general rule, to receive Social Security payments in retirement, a recipient must have worked and paid into the Social Security system for at least ten years.
-If you choose to start receiving payments at the earliest allowable age of 62, your maximum possible payment is $2,364 per month.
-The maximum increases to $3,345 at age 66 and four months, according to U.S. News.
-And at age 70, you could pull in the maximum amount: $4,194.
+As a general rule, to receive Social Security payments in retirement, a recipient must have worked and paid into the Social Security system for at least 10 years.
+If you choose to start receiving payments at the earliest allowable age of 62, your maximum possible payment is $2,572 per month in 2023.
+The maximum increases to $3,627 at the full retirement age, which is 67 for people turning 62 in 2023.
+And at age 70, you could pull in the maximum amount: $4,555.

 Individuals who have yet to retire should open and periodically check their account at mySocialSecurity.gov to figure out what benefit amount they will receive at their estimated retirement age.
 If you are worried about how low your potential Social Security payments will be, plan on stepping up your savings to bolster what you plan to receive from the Social Security program and your pension plan.